apoorvraj6/Todo/README.md

 # Todo App

-A simple and responsive full-stack Todo application built using the MERN stack (MongoDB, Express, React, and Node.js).
-This app allows users to manage their tasks effectively with features like adding, updating, deleting, and searching todos.
+A full-featured Todo application built with Next.js, Node.js, Express, and MongoDB.
+This application allows users to create, view, edit, and delete their todos.
+It provides a simple and responsive user interface to manage tasks effectively.

 ## Features